cbarkr/blog/content/notes/tor.md

 ---
 ## Etymology
 ### Tor
-Tor (note the capitalization) was originally an abbreviation for *The Onion Routing*[^history] (**not** *The Onion Rout**er*** as some suggest).
-After the original project's conception, other onion routing projects sprouted up, so the original was named *The* Onion Routing to cement its place[^history].
+Tor (note the capitalization) was *originally* an abbreviation for *The Onion Routing*[^history] (**not** *The Onion Rout**er***).
+After the original project's conception, similar projects sprouted up, so the original was named *The* Onion Routing to cement its place[^history].
 ### Onion
-Like layers of an onion, Tor encrypts messages in multiple different layers.
-When this onionized message passes through the network, intermediary router peels off one layer that only they can peel, before passing it off to the next router that will do the same.
+Like layers of an onion, onion routing networks encrypt messages in multiple layers.
+When this onionized message passes through the network, each intermediary router peels off one layer that only they can peel, before passing it off to the next router to do the same with the next layer.
 ## Terminology
 - *Circuit*: A path through the Tor network
 - *Relay*: A node in a circuit